 Teaching

-Scientific and logistic support has been given to undergraduate and postgraduate courses of the University of Évora and other universities, Portuguese or not (e.g. Universidade de Lisboa, Universidade do Algarve, Universidade Nova de Lisboa, Instituto Superior de Educação e Ciências, University of Plymouth, University College Cork), as well as to teachers training courses.
+Scientific and logistic support has been given to undergraduate and postgraduate courses of the University of Évora and other universities, Portuguese or not (e.g. Universidade de Lisboa, Universidade do Algarve, Universidade Nova de Lisboa, Instituto Superior de Educação e Ciências, University of Plymouth, University College Cork), as well as to teachers training courses and advanced courses.

 Classes have been taught every semester in marine biology and ecology, namely coastal ecology, biology and conservation of marine resources, and marine pollution, as well as in other areas of biological and geological sciences.
 Research has been done for the completion of undergraduate, master and PhD theses (see Research section).